-Special Aid Fund - The Special Aid Fund is used to account for special projects or programs supported in whole or in part with Federal or State Funds.
+Special Aid Fund - The Special Aid Fund is used to account for special projects or programs supported in whole or in part with Federal or State Funds or other local grants.

 School Lunch Fund - The School Lunch Fund is used to record the operations of the breakfast and lunch programs of the School District.